 Developers have cheered in recent years as the Supreme Court has tightened its standing rules.
 In a decision issued on Friday in National Association of Home Builders v.
 EPA, the Court of Appeals for the District of Columbia may have hoist the developers on their own petard.

-After EPA and the Army Corps of Engineers issued a determination that two reaches of the Santa Cruz River constitute “traditional navigable waters” under the Clean Water Act, the National Association of Home Builders sued.
-The complaint appears to have attached declarations referring to individuals who own property along tributaries of the two… More
+After EPA and the Army Corps of Engineers issued a determination that two reaches of the Santa Cruz River constitute “traditional navigable waters” under the Clean Water Act,… More

 Perhaps the Justices Just Don’t Like GE: The Supreme Court Grants Certiorari to Review EPA’s Clean Water Act Order Authority

 As I noted earlier this month, the Supreme Court denied GE’s certiorari petition seeking to challenge the constitutionality of EPA’s use of unilateral administrative orders issued under section 106 of CERCLA.
 It thus comes as something of a surprise that the Court today accepted a certiorari petition in Sackett v.
 EPA.
 The Sackets are appealing a decision by the 9th Circuit Court of Appeals holding that pre-enforcement review is not available to challenge unilateral administrative orders issued by EPA pursuant to section 319 of the Clean Water Act.
-Lest anyone think that this is simply the Court reining… More
+Lest anyone think that this is simply the Court reining in that liberal 9th Circuit,… More

 After a relatively quiet period, there were a number of items of interest on the air/climate front this week.
 First, AEP announced that upcoming pollution controls would result in shutting down 6,000 megawatts of coal-fired capacity, or 25% of its coal fleet.
 AEP also announced that it would spend $6 billion to $8 billion in bringing the rest of its fleet into compliance.